OsamaNagi/go-chat-app-api/README.md

-chat app using golang, gin, react, and tailwindcss
+chat app api using golang, gin, and sqlite